miroi/DIRAC_scripts/local_runs/gsi_de/kronos_cluster/dirac/benchmarks/README.rst

 DIRAC hybrid parallelization
 ============================

-Here I present simple performance study of the hybrid  Open MPI - OpenMP parallelization of the DIRAC software, www.diracprogram.org.
+Here I present the simple performance study of the hybrid  Open MPI - OpenMP parallelization of the DIRAC relativistic quantum chemistry software, www.diracprogram.org.

 The **Open MPI** is code's explicit parallelization, while the **OpenMP** is implicit parallelization of the linked mathematical library - either MKL or OpenBLAS.